 The supplement I endorse is:

-This has a combinations of herbs, vitamins, minerals and other supplements that dramatically decrease oxycodone withdrawal symptoms.
+This has a combination of herbs, vitamins, minerals and other supplements that dramatically decrease oxycodone withdrawal symptoms.
 Many people have used opiate withdrawal formulas to lessen the severity of symptoms.
 If you can afford it, I also highly recommend taking these 3 supplements.
-These supplement have too many benefits to pass up.
+These supplements have too many benefits to pass up.